Skip to main content

 According to the 2022 Annual Warrior Survey, the strongest predictor of poor quality of life is depression.
 Three in every four warriors (74%) report experiencing depression, and 78% report feeling isolated.
 The analysis also shows that social support is associated with lower rates of suicidal thoughts.

 The link between physical and mental health is a recurring theme.
-For instance, so far in 2023, 17% of warriors who have participated in WWP’s physical health and wellness events relayed they experienced a reduction in depression symptoms.
+For instance, in 2023, 52% of warriors who have participated in WWP’s physical health and wellness events experienced improvement in their mental health and emotional health.

 “The evidence is irrefutable that physical activity reduces depression, improves mood, lowers stress, and decreases the use of prescription medication,” said James Herrera, vice president of physical health and wellness programs at WWP.

-“You get an even greater impact when doing activities that put you in what we’d call a state of flow – an experience that has you so focused on the task at hand, nothing else can enter the mind,” Herrera explained.
+“You get an even greater impact when doing activities that put you in what we’d call a state of flow – an experience that has you so focused on the task at hand, nothing else can enter the mind,” James said.
 “Imagine buzzing down a mountain bike trail with the trees on either side, the wind in your face, and having to navigate around roots and rocks.
-Activities that create this hyper-awareness allow us to disconnect from the day to day and anything that may be weighing us down.
+Activities that create this hyper-awareness allow us to disconnect from the day-to-day and anything that may be weighing us down.
 It’s incredibly impactful and cost effective.”

 The activities listed here are part of WWP programs for post-9/11 warriors and their family members.
 For information, please contact the WWP Resource Center.